sharovatov/teamlead/github-effect_en.md

 Also as I’m aware that my articles will be seen by people, I’m ashamed to write low-quality content, where ‘low quality’ I define as ‘not argumented well enough’.

+A good feedback loop emerges naturally — more ‘I didn’t get your point’ comments I receive, more I wish to reformulate the arguments or support them better with scientific proofs.

 ## Discussions time is saved
 ## Ashamed to do bad things
 ## Thoughts are evolved publicly